vignek/workcollabration/README.md

-## Android Work Collabration - Appium Testing  :
+## Android Work Collabration Project:
+- Done as part of Software Test Quality Assurance Course from NJIT
+- Techologies used Android , PHP, MySQL and Appium

 ##### App Details :